antonfirsov/docs/2020/11-Nov/Productivity/Productivity.md

 desired_publication_date: 2020-11-18
 ---

 The .NET Productivity team (a.k.a.
-Roslyn) wants to help you be more productive by automating and reducing editing tasks to a single click in-order to save you time.
-We’ve seen a lot of excitement in the past few months over our latest features.
+Roslyn) wants to help you be more productive!
+We’ve seen a lot of excitement in the past few months over our latest features which automate and reduce editing tasks to a single click and help save you time.
 In this post, I’ll cover some of the latest .NET productivity features available in [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/).

 ## Tooling improvements